Skip to main content

 Share

-A federal public sector union is warning the Liberal government plans to reduce government spending by cutting public service jobs, saying "you can't find billions in cuts without slashing the important services people depend on."
+A federal public sector union is warning the Liberal government's plans to reduce government spending will cut public service jobs, saying "you can't find billions in cuts without slashing the important services people depend on."

 The Public Service Alliance of Canada says the government held a briefing with unions on Thursday to discuss the 'Refocusing Government Spending Initiative."
 PSAC says, "without prior consultation, the government unilaterally announced their plans to cut costs across the federal public service."